 Add environmental effects and traps.
 Difficult terrain that affects the party’s movement, but not the creatures’ help to mitigate the slight advantage they have over the creatures.
 Traps either force the party to avoid an area and lessen their positioning potential, or add an action to help the creatures damage the party.

 Make the party expend resources between combat encounters.
 If they use their spell slots and class abilities outside of combat, they’ll have less to do while in the encounter.
 If a fighter does not have the use of their Action Surge or Second Wind they’ve lost some of their action economies before the fight has begun.
 This is just another reason why I’ve said not to use only 1 encounter per day or rest in 5e.

 Initiative Order Matters

 You really will want to avoid having creatures by themselves, even if they are at a much higher CR than the party is usually capable of.
 Yes, your adult red dragon is extremely powerful and can potentially drop your PCs in a round or two.
-However, if they get the jump on it in the initiative order you’ve already been beaten around with 2 to 4 times more actions in a round that your dragon is capable of.
+However, if they get the jump on it in the initiative order you’ve already been beaten around with 2 to 4 times more actions in a round than your dragon is capable of.

 This is one reason why I and many others recommend having minions in a boss encounter to combat the action economy.
 Yes, your dragon is last in the initiative order, but the 3 guard drakes that are accompanying it can get some swings in on the party to soften them up!